 MSLAW students and graduates now have the opportunity to pursue three distinct Masters programs: A Masters in Business (MBA), a Masters in Organizational Leadership (MSOL), and a Masters in Accounting (MSA).
+Students may contact Ro Bhasin at ro@mslaw.edu for more information.

-MSLAW/FITCHBURG STATE UNIVERSITY JOINT J.D./M.B.A.
-DEGREE PROGRAM
+MSLAW/FITCHBURG STATE UNIVERSITY SIX-YEAR JOINT DEGREE PROGRAM